-If you do not configure the EC2 instances to be deleted, but the instances no longer match the criteria in the EC2 service settings, CloudWatch data collection will stop and local Collector based data collection will continue (assuming a local Collector was assigned and that the ‘enable monitoring via local Collector’ option is still enabled).
+If you do not configure the EC2 instances to be deleted, but the instances no longer match the criteria in the EC2 service settings, CloudWatch data collection will stop and local Collector-based data collection will continue (assuming a local Collector was assigned and the ‘enable monitoring via local Collector’ option is still enabled).

 Will I be billed twice if I enable local collector monitoring for a cloud device?